 The following programmes of work currently sit on the platform:

 The programme team continue to work on various other use cases for the platform, including around dementia and frailty.
-You can find out more about the Greater Manchester Digital Platform here.

 One of the areas we’re looking to transform through digital technology is the assessments we undertake with our youngest citizens.